Growing Dreamland Mixture Zinnia Flowers from Seeds

 - Color: Assorted ivory, scarlet, pink, coral, apricot, canary, rose, and crimson

-Zinnias, in general, are native to Mexico, Central America, and parts of the American southwest.
-The genus zinnia honors the name of German botanist Johann Gottfried Zinn.
-Dreamland Mixture zinnias are known for their early flowers and are even known to thrive in gardens as far north as Minnesota.
+Zinnia flowers, in general, are native to Mexico, Central America, and parts of the American southwest.
+The genus Zinnia honors the name of German botanist Johann Gottfried Zinn.
+Dreamland Mixture Zinnia Flowers are known for their early flowers, dwarf stems, and are even known to thrive in gardens as far north as Minnesota.
+Dreamland Mixture Zinnia flower seeds are early to bloom and grow tidy 10 – 12” dwarfed zinnias boasting dense 4” blooms just two weeks after that.
+Dreamland Mixture Zinnias are one of the easiest annuals to grow from seeds and known to thrive in several diverse gardens across the United States.